Settling Your Injury Case Too Fast Is A Bad Idea

 Settling your case early is like taking a final exam after just two weeks in school.
 You do not have the information you need to achieve a successful outcome.
 Early in an injury case, you do not know how you are going to recover, or what your long term prognosis is.
 The answers to these questions make your claim more valuable, so you can see why the insurance company wants to settle your case fast.

-At Weir & Kestner Injury Lawyers, we help injury victims avoid the many pitfalls that await, like settling too early.
+At Weir & Kestner our car accident lawyers help injury victims avoid the many pitfalls that await, like settling too early.
 We have helped thousands of people locally get the case outcomes they deserve.
 When you call 615-220-HURT, our goal is to Win Your Case and Lose Your Stress.

 Were You Injured in a Tennessee Car Accident?